 This course satisfies the experiential learning requirement.

 Penn State Law’s exclusive Externships Everywhere program opens the door to a nearly limitless array of externship possibilities across the country and around the world by offering law students the opportunity to step out of the classroom for a semester and gain practical experience working in a legal office in practically any location around the world.
 The program provides second- and third-year law students the opportunity to spend a semester away from University Park, working and learning under the remote supervision of Penn State Law faculty.
-Students will be required to complete a minimum of 2 credits in a Research Seminar, including but not limited to an Independent Research and Writing Seminar (ULWR 996) or Independent Study (LWIND 996) during the same semester as the Externships Everywhere program.
+Students will be required to complete a minimum of 2 credits in a Research Seminar, including but not limited to an Independent Research and Writing Seminar (ULWR 996), or Independent Study (LWIND 996) during the same semester as the Externships Everywhere program.

 This course satisfies the experiential learning requirement.